 A review of screening documents by the auditor confirmed that inmates identified at high risk for sexual victimization or at risk of sexually abusing other inmates were referred to a mental health professional and received further assessment.
 Unit team staff also conduct screenings by reviewing records or other information from other facilities, new referrals, or for any other relevant reason.
 A unit team member reviews all relevant information from other facilities and continues to reassess an inmate's risk level within 28 days of his arrival.
 Staff meet with the inmate and this review is documented.
-During the private meeting, inmates have the opportunity to let staff know of any additional or new information.
 These practices were confirmed by the auditor through interviews with Intake Staff, Unit Team Staff, Mental Health Staff and a review of screenings and related documentation.